Skip to main content

 5. Wear well-fitting, sturdy shoes.
 Avoid slippers and loose footwear.

 Loose or soft footwear, such as slippers and some sandals, can twist or slide off your feet and cause you to trip.
-They can also be slippery on some floor surfaces.
-Wear supportive shoes, such as sneakers, around your house.
-These type of shoes have good traction and prevent sliding on the floor.
-To avoid tracking outdoor dirt into your house, you can have a specific pair of sneakers that you only wear when inside your home.
+They often don't provide the support needed for walking safely.
+Some of them can also be slippery on certain floor surfaces.

 How Physical Therapists Can Help